gs354/flood-monitoring-app/README.md

 cd flood-monitoring-app
 ```

-3a.
-Install the package for users:
+3. Install the package for users (no development dependencies):
 ```bash
 pip install -e .
 ```

-3b.
-Install the package with development dependencies (required to run tests):
+4. Or install the package with development dependencies (required to run tests):
 ```bash
 pip install -e ".[dev]"
 ```